Joka, Kolkata

-Joka is a locality in South West Kolkata, India.
+Joka is a locality of South Kolkata in South 24 Parganas district in West Bengal, India.
 It is a part of greater Behala region.
-This place is mostly known for Indian Institute of Management Calcutta and ESI-PGIMSR,ESIC Medical College and Hospital.
+Joka is located at the southern fringe of the city and marks the limit of KMC area.
+It is known for Indian Institute of Management Calcutta and ESIC Medical College and Hospital.

 Administration

 Joka and part of Pailan-Daulatpur (adjoining area of Joka) are a part of the Kolkata Municipal Corporation.
 The area is under jurisdiction of the Haridevpur Police Station and Thakurpukur Police Station of South West Division (Behala Division) of Kolkata Police.

 Geography

 Joka is bordered by Thakurpukur to the north, Pailan to the south, Asuti Maheshtala to the west and Nepalgunge, Rania to the East.

-Joka composed of many small areas like Diamond Park, Nabapally, 22 Bigha, Yani Sarani, Check Post, Sri Bardhan Pally, Hanspukur, Rasapunjo, Kalua, Sonar Bangla etc.
+Joka composed of many small areas like Diamond Park, Nabapally, 22 Bigha, Yani Sarani, Check Post, Sri Bardhan Pally, Bardhan Pally, Hanspukur, Rasapunjo, Kalua, Sonar Bangla etc.

-Demographics

-As per 2011 Census of India Joka had a total population of 9,302, of which 4,645 (50%) were males and 4,657 (50%) were females.
-Population below 6 years was 763.
-The total number of literates in Joka was 7,803 (91.38% of the population over 6 years).

-Kolkata urban agglomeration

-The following municipalities and census towns in the South 24 Parganas district were part of the Kolkata Urban Agglomeration in the 2011 census: Maheshtala (M), Joka (CT), Balarampur (CT), Chata Kalikapur (CT), Budge Budge (M), Nischintapur (CT), Uttar Raypur (CT), Pujali (M) and Rajpur Sonarpur (M).